 Seeing the devastation on the community, Jan and Anug decided to use the same tenacity that got them to the U.S. They decided to help the affected people in their host town.
 They selflessly worked alongside community members to sustain the grassroots #FeedSulphur initiative.
 Those involved with #FeedSulphur got together with local individuals, families, and businesses to provide food and resources for people in need.
 The boys provided much needed and much appreciated help.
 The experience only strengthened their bond to both each other and their American host community.

 Because the boys are in the U.S. on a J-1 visa program, they must be enrolled in a full course of study.
 Despite their attachment to the Sulphur community, this requirement meant that they would need to be moved to a different school.
 Unfortunately in these circumstances, students are often split up out of necessity.
 Jan and Anug prepared to say an early and difficult goodbye.

-However, luckily for Jan and Anug, members of ISE’s field staff – moved by the bond and dedication to service of these students in the face of such adversity – were able to secure a new school and host family placement that allowed them to remain together!
+However, luckily for Jan and Anug, members of ISE’s field staff were able to secure a new school and host family placement.
+Fortunately that placement allowed them to remain together!
+ISE was moved by the bond and dedication to service of these students in the face of such adversity.

 Both boys are now continuing their American exchange, living with a new volunteer host family in Ohio.
 We wish them all the best for the remainder of their program!